jpravetz/epdoc-validate/README.md

 - To validate individual UI input values and add them to an update object that will be sent to a server to update a document
   - Uses `InputValidator` class
+  - All values will be cast to strings and trimmed of leading and trailing whitespace

 ### Example - Validating Server Response